zecho/AliceBundle/Resources/doc/alice-processors.md

-# Processors
+# Alice Processors

 Refer to [nelmio/alice](https://github.com/nelmio/alice/blob/master/doc/processors.md#processors) documentation to see how to create a Processor class.
-Given you declared a processor `AppBundle\DataFixtures\Processor\UserProcessor`, you have to declared it as a service with the tag `hautelook_alice.processor` to register it:
+Given you declared a processor `AppBundle\DataFixtures\Processor\UserProcessor`, you have to declare it as a service with the tag `hautelook_alice.processor` to register it:

 ```yaml